Answers to some of the most frequently asked questions we receive from our readers.

 Q: I would like old magazines for my school, church or community group.
 Can you help?

 A: Unfortunately, we don’t have a large backlog supply of magazines, so we are unable to accommodate these requests.

 Q: I have back issues of Country I have collected over the years.
 Can I send them to you?

 A: We simply don’t have the staff to handle redistributing magazines.
 However, you may consider donating them to your local nursing home, community center, school or hospital.
 (We recommend calling before you drop in.)
 Another option is donating them to an organization that sends care packages to American soldiers overseas.
 It’s a great way to bring a little bit of home to our servicemen and women.

-Q: I saw a photo in Country and would like to order a print.
-How do I do that?
+Q: I saw a photo in Country and would like a copy.
+Can I get one?

 Q: I’m looking for a story from an old issue of Country.
 Can you help?